Tyrrrz/JsonExtensions/Readme.md

 // Gets a property or returns null if:
 // - element is not an object
-// - property doesn't exist
+// - property does not exist
-// - property is null
+// - property value is null
 var maybeProperty = jsonElement.GetPropertyOrNull("prop");

 // Gets an array child or returns null if: